 4. Cytonic by Brandon Sanderson

 Skyward, the young-adult space epic from Brandon Sanderson, has totally devoured my life.
-The deep love I have for Spensa and her wonderful supporting cast knows know bounds, and I have been reeling from the cliffhanger at the end of Starsight since I turned that last page.
+The deep love I have for Spensa and her wonderful supporting cast knows no bounds, and I have been reeling from the cliffhanger at the end of Starsight since I turned that last page.
 (Reviewed in my August wrap-up here.)
 I’m anxious to see where Sanderson takes us after that jarring and ambitious turn, and even more anxious to jump into another rousing adventure through a galaxy that’s become one of my new favorites to play in.

 5. Mary Barton by Elizabeth Gaskell